Employment related questions are answered in this section and can be located under the following topics:

-Please consult with your supervisor to determine if you can continue your work in a remote capacity.
+Please consult your supervisor to determine if you can continue your work in a remote capacity.
 During this time period, your remote work will be considered on-campus employment, regardless of where you might be remoting in from.
-Additionally, please note that with the university returning to full class schedules, on-campus employment is limited to 20 hours/week beginning Saturday, August 8.
+Additionally, please note that with the university returning to full class schedules, on-campus employment is limited to 20 hours/week beginning Saturday, January 16th

 Optional Practical Training (F-1 Students)

-Yes, you may still apply for OPT while OIS is in remote operations.
+Yes, you may still apply for OPT while OIS is in remote operation.
 Please review our new OPT application procedures on the OIS’s OPT page.

 No, you cannot use the OIS office as your mailing address on your OPT application while OIS is continuing to operate remotely.
 You should use your home address as the mailing address, or if you are moving within the next several months, use a friend or family member with a stable address.

 If your employer allows you to work remotely, there is no impact on your OPT due to self-quarantine.
 Similarly, if you are able to take leave (sick leave, vacation days, etc.), there is no impact on your OPT due to self-quarantine.
 According to the clarifications provided by SEVP on their COVID-19 FAQ page, the employer address in SEVIS / SEVP Portal should not be updated for OPT students temporarily working remotely.

 At this time we have not heard from DHS whether they plan to expand the number of allowable unemployment days for OPT/STEM students due to COVID-19.
 However, if and when we hear any news about this, we will update this FAQ and also send an email to OPT/STEM students to inform you of this update.